trailheadapps/functions-recipes/functions/03_Context_SalesforceSDK_JS/README.md

 # salesforcesdkjs Function

-This function takes a payload containing account details, and creates the record.
+Receives a payload containing account details, and creates the record.
 It then uses a SOQL query to return the newly created Account.

 ## Local Development